-SOC 1113 #PRINCIPLES OF SOCIOLOGY A survey course to introduce students to the science of human behavior.
-(A prerequisite for all other sociology courses)

-SOC 2213 #SOCIAL PROBLEMS An examination of the major social problems found in our changing social environment.
-(Prerequisite: SOC 1113)

-SOC 3003 INTRODUCTION TO SOCIAL RESEARCH An introduction to the empirical approaches and techniques in Sociology, including the study of both descriptive and inferential statistics.
+- SOC 1113 PRINCIPLES OF SOCIOLOGY A survey course to introduce students to the science of human behavior.
+(A prerequisite for all other sociology courses) - SOC 2213 SOCIAL PROBLEMS An examination of the major social problems found in our changing social environment.
+(Prerequisite: SOC 1113) - SOC 3003 INTRODUCTION TO SOCIAL RESEARCH An introduction to the empirical approaches and techniques in Sociology, including the study of both descriptive and inferential statistics. - 2019-2021 Undergraduate & Graduate Catalog

-SOC 3223 #SOCIAL PSYCHOLOGY An examination of the effects of social experiences and groups on the development of personality.

-SOC 3313 STATISTICS IN BEHAVIORAL SCIENCES An examination of the philosophy and methods related to sociological research.(Prerequisite: SOC 1113 and 3003) Previously listed as SOC 3123 Methods of Social Research

-SOC 3323 #COLLECTIVE BEHAVIOR AND SOCIAL MOVEMENTS Analysis of basic forms of collective behavior and their institutional and social psychological consequences.

-SOC 3343 #MEDICAL SOCIOLOGY A study of the various factors associated with good health with an emphasis on factors more directly related to the aging process.

-SOC 3423 #URBAN SOCIETY Description and interpretation of historical and contemporary trends in the urbanization process.

-SOC 3443 #AGING IN SOCIETY An introduction to aging in America and the ramifications of an older population for the private and public sectors.

-SOC 3523 #JUVENILE DELINQUENCY Analysis of research and theory related to the causes, extent, and correction of delinquency.

-SOC 3623 #RACE, GENDER AND ETHNIC RELATIONS Historical and contemporary analysis of the social processes related to minority groups.

-SOC 3723 #THE FAMILY A sociological and anthropological analysis of the family in social context.

-SOC 3823 #NATIVE AMERICAN CULTURES An examination of the historical and cultural development of selected tribes.

-SOC 3883 INTRODUCTION TO SOCIAL WORK An introduction to social work methods, programs, and private and public welfare agency settings.

-SOC 3950 FIELD EXPERIENCE IN SOCIAL WORK Practical application of social work techniques.
-(Prerequisite: SOC 1113 and 3883)

-SOC 4113 #SOCIOLOGICAL THEORY A historical survey of the development of sociological theory in Europe and America.

-SOC 4153 #SOCIOLOGY OF DEATH AND DYING An examination of attitudes and practices related to death and dying in a cross-cultural perspective.
-Topics include funeral practices, the ethics of euthanasia, a child's view of death, and the problems of widowhood.

-SOC 4333 #CRIMINOLOGY Summary of sociological research on crime, theories of criminal behavior, and trends in criminal law and correction.

-SOC 4383 #STRATIFICATION AND INEQUALITY A survey of the theory and research related to rank structures in social systems.

-SOC 4533 #POPULATION DYNAMICS An examination of the major variables related to demographic change and their relationship to social values and structures.

-SOC 4883 #COMPARATIVE CULTURES A comparison of the cultural environments of selected literate and preliterate societies.

-SOC 4960 DIRECTED READING Individualized readings in a variety of sociological topics.
-(Prerequisite: consent of instructor)

-SOC 4970 SPECIAL STUDIES Special study of selected sociological topics.
-(Prerequisite: consent of instructor)

-SOC 4980 SEMINAR Small group study of selected sociological areas of study.
-(Prerequisite: consent of instructor)

-SOC 4990 RESEARCH Applied research on selected sociological topics.
-(Prerequisite: consent of instructor)

-SOC 5960 DIRECTED READINGS Individualized readings in a variety of sociological topics.
-(Prerequisite: consent of instructor)

-SOC 5970 SPECIAL STUDIES Special study of selected sociological topics.
-(Prerequisite: consent of instructor)

-SOC 5980 SEMINAR Small group study of selected sociological areas of study.
-(Prerequisite: consent of instructor)

-SOC 5990 RESEARCH FOR MASTER'S THESIS Applied research on selected sociological topics.
+- SOC 3223 SOCIAL PSYCHOLOGY An examination of the effects of social experiences and groups on the development of personality. - SOC 3313 STATISTICS IN BEHAVIORAL SCIENCES An examination of the philosophy and methods related to sociological research.(Prerequisite: SOC 1113 and 3003)SOC 3123 Methods of Social Research - SOC 3323 COLLECTIVE BEHAVIOR AND SOCIAL MOVEMENTS Analysis of basic forms of collective behavior and their institutional and social psychological consequences. - SOC 3343 MEDICAL SOCIOLOGY A study of the various factors associated with good health with an emphasis on factors more directly related to the aging process. - SOC 3423 URBAN SOCIETY Description and interpretation of historical and contemporary trends in the urbanization process. - SOC 3443 AGING IN SOCIETY An introduction to aging in America and the ramifications of an older population for the private and public sectors. - SOC 3523 JUVENILE DELINQUENCY Analysis of research and theory related to the causes, extent, and correction of delinquency. - SOC 3623 RACE, GENDER AND ETHNIC RELATIONS Historical and contemporary analysis of the social processes related to minority groups. - SOC 3723 THE FAMILY A sociological and anthropological analysis of the family in social context. - SOC 3823 NATIVE AMERICAN CULTURES An examination of the historical and cultural development of selected tribes. - SOC 3883 INTRODUCTION TO SOCIAL WORK An introduction to social work methods, programs, and private and public welfare agency settings. - SOC 3950 FIELD EXPERIENCE IN SOCIAL WORK Practical application of social work techniques.
+(Prerequisite: SOC 1113 and 3883) - SOC 4113 SOCIOLOGICAL THEORY A historical survey of the development of sociological theory in Europe and America. - SOC 4153 SOCIOLOGY OF DEATH AND DYING An examination of attitudes and practices related to death and dying in a cross-cultural perspective.
+Topics include funeral practices, the ethics of euthanasia, a child's view of death, and the problems of widowhood. - SOC 4333 CRIMINOLOGY Summary of sociological research on crime, theories of criminal behavior, and trends in criminal law and correction. - SOC 4383 SOCIAL CLASS IN THE UNITED STATE A survey of the theory and research related to rank structures in social systems.

+- SOC 4533 POPULATION DYNAMICS An examination of the major variables related to demographic change and their relationship to social values and structures. - SOC 4883 COMPARATIVE CULTURES A comparison of the cultural environments of selected literate and preliterate societies. - SOC 4960 DIRECTED READING Individualized readings in a variety of sociological topics.
+(Prerequisite: consent of instructor) - SOC 4970 SPECIAL STUDIES Special study of selected sociological topics.
+(Prerequisite: consent of instructor) - SOC 4980 SEMINAR Small group study of selected sociological areas of study.
+(Prerequisite: consent of instructor) - SOC 4990 RESEARCH Applied research on selected sociological topics.
+(Prerequisite: consent of instructor) - SOC 5960 DIRECTED READINGS Individualized readings in a variety of sociological topics.
+(Prerequisite: consent of instructor) - SOC 5970 SPECIAL STUDIES Special study of selected sociological topics.
+(Prerequisite: consent of instructor) - SOC 5980 SEMINAR Small group study of selected sociological areas of study.
+(Prerequisite: consent of instructor) - SOC 5990 RESEARCH FOR MASTER'S THESISApplied research on selected sociological topics.
 (Prerequisite: consent of instructor)